 For many years, multiple methods have existed to artificially lift oil from reservoirs, including electric submersible pumps (ESPs), plunger lift, sucker rod pumps, gas lift systems, hydraulic pumping systems and progressive cavity pumps.
 However, until now, there were no artificial recovery methods for natural gas.
 Why is that?

 Oil vs. Gas

 Historically, significant investments were made to recover oil, and gas was simply a byproduct of those investments.
 However, a shift is underway in favor of natural gas, primarily due to its cleaner burn profile, its ability to meet 2025 emissions standards and its abundance in the United States and other energy producing countries.
 Natural gas is replacing coal in power plants globally.
 Technologies are being developed to convert natural gas to liquefied natural gas (LNG), and ports are being developed to handle and transport gas products around the world.

 Market Shift Meets Technological Advancement

-As market dynamics are shifting, technologies are advancing, opening up new opportunities in areas once considered out of reach, including the work done by our Parent Company, Calnetix Technologies.
-Prior to Upwing Energy’s formation, over three years have been spent on the development of an economical subsurface compressor system for the artificial lift of natural gas.
+As market dynamics are shifting, technologies are advancing, opening up new opportunities in areas once considered out of reach, including the work done by Calnetix Technologies, an affiliate of Upwing Energy.
+Prior to Upwing Energy’s formation, over three years had been spent on the development of an economical subsurface compressor system for the artificial lift of natural gas.

 Previously, only about 60 percent of the natural gas from reservoirs could be recovered from conventional wells and only about 10 percent from unconventional wells.
 When the natural pressure of the gas below the earth diminished, there was no other option but to cap the well.
 Now, our Upwing Subsurface Compressor Systems™ (SCS) can be utilized to increase the rate of production from existing gas wells, and to deplete the natural gas reservoir down to unprecedented levels cost effectively.